Clean Air Night fact sheet

 Every home is different and not every heating solution may be suitable.
 Burning solid fuels gives flexibility to households that other forms of heating may not offer; the idea that all wood burners are inefficient is outdated and incorrect.

-What is important to remember is that wood combustion produces significantly more emissions when wet wood is poorly burned in an old, ill-maintained appliance.
 High-quality fuel used in an efficient, regularly maintained stove produces significantly less emissions when it burns.

 Doesn’t burning wood create a large portion of the UK’s PM2.5 pollution?